-“The independence we had to write a personally selected exam topic was wonderful.
+“The The independence we had to write a personally selected exam topic was wonderful.
 It gave me time to think, and think better, so as to write a good research paper.
 The content and approach in the qualitative research methodology were great, useful both in and outside academia.
 Thematically, I have gained so much international exposure from the Global Studies and Development specialisation.
-As I work now, developing my own human capital development NGO, these experiences are still very, very useful.”
+As I work now, developing my own human capital development NGO, these experiences are still very, very useful.

-MA in Anthropology
+MA in Anthropology, from Ghana

 This school offers programs in: